chiachun2491/NTNU_OOAD-Project/readme.md

 CORS_ORIGIN_ALLOW_ALL = True
 ```

-Becasue of Django need database, so you need to prepare database and redis in your envrionment, you can just start docker-compose redis and Postgres service.
+Because of Django need database, so you need to prepare database and redis in your environment, you can just start docker-compose redis and Postgres service.

 ```ba
 docker-compose up -d db redis